Ting Mobile

-Ting Mobile is an American mobile virtual network operator owned by Dish Wireless.
-Originally established in February 2012 by Tucows, Ting provides cellular service in the United States using the T-Mobile network, while some grandfathered accounts use the Verizon network.
+Ting Mobile is an American mobile virtual network operator owned by Boost Mobile.
+Originally established in February 2012 by Tucows, Ting provides cellular service in the United States using the Verizon network, and formerly using the T-Mobile network.
 The service is sold off-contract with billing that adjusts the cost of service based on actual customer usage (usage-based billing).

 In August 2020, Dish Network acquired key Ting Mobile assets.
 As part of the agreement, Tucows will serve as the provider of backend services for Dish Network's wireless businesses.

 History

 The company first announced support for devices that functioned on Sprint or its subsidiaries.
 A public beta was then launched on December 6, 2011, offering official support for seven Sprint-branded smartphones; the announcement also included links to a substantial list of other compatible devices and a new discussion area for users attempting to activate them.
 Ting Mobile officially launched in February 2012.
 In late 2014 the company expanded into the gigabit-broadband market.

 On December 9, 2014, Ting Mobile announced GSM services going live in February 2015 using "a major US network provider", being the T-Mobile network.
 Ting customers can have phones on either network within the same account.
 The GSM service allows the majority of US cellphones to be brought to Ting.
 On February 24, 2015, Ting Mobile offered public beta access to their GSM network with the official product launched a few months later.
 As of March 2017, the service has approximately 250,000 subscribers.
 Ting Mobile gained 19,000 new customers in the first half of 2017, a bump attributed to its rival RingPlus shutting down, in part.

 On July 10, 2019, Ting Mobile announced that it would not renew its network agreement with T-Mobile after December 19, 2019, citing uncertainties over its proposed merger with Sprint, and announced it would partner with Verizon.
 According to Business Insider, Ting "decided to switch its US service from T-Mobile to Verizon after T-Mobile faced delays in its merger with Sprint, failing to offer the promised benefits of a combined network."
 However, Ting then renewed its network agreement with Sprint for an additional year until September 2020, and before the start of 2020, agreed to offer T-Mobile services for at least three more years.